Glossary of U.S. Education & Academic Terms

 Pearson Test of English Academic (PTE): An English language proficiency examination that measures English ability through tasks that reflect real-life settings.

-Placement test: An examination used to test a student's academic ability in a certain field so that he or she may be placed in the appropriate courses in that field.
+Placement testing: An examination used to test a student's academic ability in a certain field so that he or she may be placed in the appropriate courses in that field.
 In some cases, a student may be given academic credit based on the results of a placement test.
-NMC utilizes the COMPASS assessment for placement in mathematics and English courses for all students.
+Learn more about placement testing here.

 Plagiarism: The use of another person's words or ideas as your own, without acknowledging that person.
 Schools have different policies and punishments for students caught plagiarizing, which tends to occur with research papers and other written assignments.
 Northwestern Michigan College has a strict policy against plagiarism and more information about it can be found here.